 The second marker is Paul’s conversion.
 The 2-3 year dating of the 1 Corinthians 15 tradition is supported by the fact that Jesus’ post mortem appearances had already taken root in the Christian community by the time Paul converted in 32 or 33 AD.
 This is precisely why Paul was persecuting the early Church, their proclamation of a risen Christ.
 Since 1 Corinthians 15:3-7 stems from the Jerusalem church, it must go back to the earliest period.
 As a result, the 1 Corinthians 15 tradition must be dated prior to Paul’s conversion — within 2-3 years after the death of Jesus.

-In the end, there is very good evidence that the elements in the 1 Corinthians 15 tradition date within 2-3 years after the death of Jesus.
+In the end, there is strong evidence that the elements in the 1 Corinthians 15 tradition date within 2-3 years after the death of Jesus.
 As stated by prominent atheist scholar Gerd Ludemann:

 Agnostic scholar and co-founder of the liberal Jesus Seminar, Robert Funk, likewise comments on the 1 Corinthians 15 tradition, saying: